ipkarif/hybrid-ad-onedrive-security-lab/README.md

 This project demonstrates how policy-based controls can be used to improve security, consistency, and operational visibility in a small Windows domain environment.

+## How to Use This Lab

+1. Build a Windows Server VM and install AD DS and DNS
+2. Create domain and OU structure
+3. Join a Windows client to the domain
+4. Import OneDrive administrative templates
+5. Apply Group Policy settings
+6. Run validation checks and monitoring scripts

 \## What this lab covers